Your baby can choke on small bits of food, household items or small toys. They may put small objects in their mouth.

 Give 5 back blows using the heel of your hand between your baby’s shoulders.

 If you can see the object, try to remove it.
-But never put your finger blindly into your baby's mouth if you don't see anything there.
+But never put your finger blindly into your baby's mouth if you do not see anything there.
 This is because you could end up pushing the object further in.

 If this does not work, move on to step 2.